Louisville Workers’ Compensation Lawyer

 - Auto injuries – Auto injuries that occur while employees are engaged in work-related activities are considered workplace injuries for the purpose of determining workers’ compensation eligibility.
 In addition, auto accidents can result in separate claims for personal injury, if caused by the negligence of another.
 Auto accidents can result in a number of serious ailments.

-The benefits available under Kentucky workers’ comp laws include:
+The benefits available under state workers’ comp laws include:

 - Medical expenses